CND Shellac is a very popular salon-grade gel nail polish. It’s quite easy to use and is quite durable.

 Many people choose Shellac for their gel manicures and I’m sure they would like to know the CND Shellac ingredients list and what these ingredients actually mean.

-Have you ever wondered whether it’s safe to use Shellac and what impact this polish can have on your health?
+Have you ever wondered whether it’s safe to use Shellac?

-You can rest assured that Shellac is rather safe for your nails, according to CND.
+You can rest assured that Shellac is quite safe for your nails, according to CND.